evanx/redex/test/case/webServer/README.md

 As further use-case examples, we intend to implement processors to support HTTP redirect, URL rewrite, proxy, load balancing, caching and HTTPS termination.
 While each of these processors is relatively simple, clearly their composition can be useful.

+#### Deconstruction and re-composition

 While a custom Node script can achieve a desired process on its own, it is interesting to enable a custom server to be composed via configuration.
-Naturally custom Node processors can leverage third-party `npm` modules e.g. ExpressJS "middleware."
+Moreover, custom Node processors can leverage third-party `npm` modules e.g. ExpressJS "middleware."

-Having said that, in order to simplify configuration for common use-cases, we might introduce a pre-composed processor which is combines the functionality of a set processors in a hard-wired fashion.
+For example, we might implement an `httpFileServer` processor which expects an HTTP request message, and returns an HTTP response, i.e. with a built-in `expressFile` translator.
+We might further combine `httpImporter` and `httpFileServer` into a `staticWebServer.`

+However, while it is tempting to overload the functionality of processors, it is useful to decompose processors into smaller constituent processors.
+This affords flexibility and reuse.

+### Further work

+Render data into HTML:
+- markdown files and their YAML metadata, e.g. for blog entries
+- render analytics data stored in Redis
+- render blog entries from data stored in Redis

+Publish data as JSON:
+- serve Redis data queries

+Prepare data for web publishing:
+- task to push modified file data into Redis e.g. blog entries

+Publish notifications:
+- a webhook exporter to emit notifications via HTTP from Redis queues

 ## Learn more